Nemin32/Nemin32.github.io/other/_posts/2020-02-06-swinterview.md

 >Within 2 months, OWI was going to shut down.

 **Nemin:**
-So they were absent from the development and came in for the cash
+So they were absent from the development and came in for the cash.

 > **David Fried:**
 >Yep.